John Scottus School

-John Scottus School is an independent primary and secondary school in Dublin, Ireland.
+John Scottus School is an independent, co-educational, fee-paying primary and secondary school in Dublin, Ireland.
+It is named after the 9th century philosopher and theologian John Scottus Eriugena.

 History

 The schools are named after John Scottus Eriugena, the Platonist philosopher, theologian and poet of Early Medieval Ireland.
 The school ethos is influenced by Christian and Platonic philosophy.

 The schools were founded in 1986 to provide education in philosophical principles.
-It is a sister school of the St James Independent School in the United Kingdom and is under the patronage of the John Scottus Educational Trust.
+It is under the patronage of the John Scottus Educational Trust.
 The first year that the school accepted students, four children were enrolled.